Accommodations for 2023 In-School Digital AP Exams

 Students approved for a writer/scribe may:

-• take the digital exam using their own voice recognition (speech-to-text) software;
+- take the digital exam using their own voice recognition (speech-to-text) software; or

-If a student is taking a digital exam and opts to test with a human writer/scribe, all writer/scribe criteria and requirements apply as detailed in the 2022-23 AP SSD Guidelines.
+If a student is taking a digital AP Exam and will test with a human writer/scribe, all writer/scribe criteria and requirements apply.

 Note:

-• The digital exam cannot be accessed on multiple devices.
+- The digital AP Exam cannot be accessed on multiple devices.

 Assistive Technology